keras-team/autokeras/docs/templates/tutorial/structured_data_classification.md

 [AutoModel](/auto_model/#automodel-class) instead of
 [StructuredDataClassifier](/structured_data_classifier).
-You can configure the [StructuredDataBlock](/block/#structureddatablock-class) for some high-level configurations, e.g., `feature_engineering` for whether to use the [FeatureEngineering](/preprocessor/#featureengineering-class) block, `block_type` for which type of block you want to use in the search space.
-You can use 'dense' for [DenseBlock](/block/#denseblock-class), or you can use 'lightgbm' for [LightGBM](/preprocessor/#lightgbm-class).
+You can configure the [StructuredDataBlock](/block/#structureddatablock-class) for some high-level configurations, e.g., `categorical_encoding` for whether to use the [CategoricalToNumerical](/preprocessor/#categoricaltonumerical-class).
 You can also do not specify these arguments, which would leave the different choices to be tuned automatically.
 See the following example for detail.